MisterMur/nyc-web-010719/02-intro-to-oo/README.md

 * Get more practice with array compositions (`each`, `map`, `select`, `find`)
 * Explain the need for variable scope and why it's important to not utilize global variables

+Object => container, a noun, a thing, so useful something in code to represent a real world thing
+=> broke down
+=> are a way to group information together so that we can differentiate between them

+sending some sort of message to an object to do work you are telling the string to do a stringy thing

 ## Outline / Objectives

 ### Objects!